loggin-js/loggin-js/README.md

 ### Browser
 > ### !!
 NOTICE !!
 > LogginJS can be used in the browser but it's in its early stages and api may change or may have errors.
-It is also limited, for now just the `console` notifier works.
+> It is also limited, for now just the `console` notifier works.
+And color is not working either!

 ```html
 <script src="loggin-js/dist/loggin.js"></script>